Padmasana Yoga | Lotus Pose | Meaning, Steps, And Benefits

 It is not possible for everyone.
 Only the intelligent one gets mastery over it.
 (Verse 3.89).

-By assuming this practice, the vital airs of the practitioner at once get a stable equilibrium without any doubt and the airs flow harmoniously through the body.
+By assuming this practice, the vital airs of the yogis at once get a stable equilibrium without any doubt and the airs flow harmoniously through the body.
 (Verse 3.90).

-By sitting cross-legged in this posture and knowing the movements of Prana and Apana, the yogi who performs Pranayama attains liberation.
+By sitting cross-legged in this posture and knowing the moves of Prana and Apana, the yogi who performs Pranayama attains liberation.
 I tell the truth.
 I tell the truth.
 (Verse 3.91).

 Gheranda Samhita